Piano Lessons

 irocku dedicates “Such a Night” to the memory of Dr. John’s long time drummer, Herman "Roscoe" Ernest III . irocku will forever be grateful for Roscoe’s help when we were first starting out.

 The simplicity of this lesson is deceiving.
 Keeping a steady groove in your left hand is not easy.
 Work the left hand until it grooves smoothly and then add your right hand.
+“Such a Night” is on the list of top rock piano songs of all time and is another song that every rock keyboardist MUST have in their repertoire.

 Written by Mac Rebennack